Club Directory

 Mandate: Basic Life Support (BLS) is a mandatory requirement for all medical students and health care professionals across Canada, and must be renewed every year.

 With the assistance from Dr. Kevin Shi, UBC medical students have become certified BLS instructors and volunteer their time running BLS courses for UBC medical students for a low fee.
 The goal of this club is to provide UBC medical students the opportunity to maintain their BLS certifications at an affordable cost.
-Currently, we have 8 instructors who have trained over 450 UBC medical students in BLS this year alone.
-Additionally, another aim of the club is to promote simulation training.
-We run our courses at simulation centres at either BCCH or RH.
 During each course, students participate in a team based scenario where students work together to complete a rescue with high-fidelity equipment.

 Another goal of this club is to train members of the public in Hands-only CPR.
 It is well known that the chances of survival of an out-of-hospital cardiac arrest victim is dependent on immediate CPR being provided by a bystander.
 Consequently, wide-spread public CPR education is an important topic to consider in response to cardiac arrest emergencies.
-As any individual trained in BLS is able to teach Hands-only CPR, both instructors and UBC medical students have been able to participate in events held in the community to train individuals in providing this life saving procedure, such as at local high schools.
+As any individual trained in BLS is able to teach Hands-only CPR, both instructors and UBC medical students will be able to participate in events held in the community to train individuals in providing this life saving procedure.

 Description: The Peer-Led BLS Instructors will run both full and renewal BLS courses for UBC medical students in all years, helping students maintain their BLS certification.
 Active BLS certification is a requirement for all medical students, and students must pay to certify or renew annually.
 The majority of students pay for certification via local private companies, which charge for profit.
 Our club aims to reduce the financial burden on students in UBC medicine by providing set, very-low cost course fees that are designed only to cover the cost of registration with Heart-and-Stroke and additional costs incurred by instructors.
 These rates are significantly below market rates.